 An Escape Room

-There are few better ways to bond as a group than by escaping from a prickly situation.
+There are few better ways to bond than by escaping from a prickly situation.
 The Escape Game, located conveniently in the Forum Shops at Caesars Palace gives your crew that opportunity.

 A highly reviewed experience, The Escape Game offers a few unique scenarios that include a prison break, a museum heist, and the exploration of an undersea laboratory among others.